Clay Rapada: Texas Rangers

 On December 7, 2009, Rapada was traded to the Texas Rangers for a player to be named later or cash considerations.
 On December 16, Rapada was outrighted off the 40-man roster to Triple-A.

-Rapada played most of the 2010 season with the minor league Oklahoma City RedHawks.
-On September 3, 2010, Texas called up Rapada to the major league roster.
+Rapada played most of the 2010 season with the Triple-A Oklahoma City RedHawks.
+On September 3, Texas called up Rapada to the major league roster.

-Rapada was listed as an alternative during the postseason when the Texas Rangers would make it to the World Series for the first time in franchise history.
-The Rangers would eventually lose the 2010 World Series against the San Francisco Giants.
+Rapada was listed as an alternative during the postseason when the Rangers would make it to the World Series for the first time in franchise history.
+The Rangers would eventually lose the World Series to the San Francisco Giants.

 On January 14, 2011, Rapada was placed on release waivers by the Rangers.

 Baltimore Orioles

 On January 25, 2011, Rapada was signed by the Baltimore Orioles and invited to spring training to compete for a roster spot.
 After being sent to the minors after spring training, Rapada was called up by Baltimore on April 17.
 He made his Orioles debut on April 18 with two outs in the seventh inning against the Minnesota Twins.
 He was designated for assignment on June 29.
 In 16 1/3 innings with Baltimore, Rapada had a 6.06 ERA.

 After being designated for assignment on February 6, Rapada was released by the Orioles on February 15.
-He leads the major leagues in left-handers' batting average who face him since 2010.
+He led the major leagues in left-handers' batting average who face him since 2010.

 New York Yankees

 Rapada signed a minor league contract with the New York Yankees on February 18, 2012, with an invitation to spring training.
 Rapada made the Yankees Opening Day roster.
 He had a 2.82 ERA in 70 appearances.
-After 2013 Spring Training, he was designated for assignment.
+After 2013 spring training, he was designated for assignment.
 He cleared waivers and was released on April 3.
 He was re-signed to a minor league deal on April 9 and released on June 3.

 Cleveland Indians

 Rapada signed a minor league contract with the Cleveland Indians on June 13, 2013.
 After spending most of the season with the Triple-A Columbus Clippers, he was added to the Indians' major league roster as a September call-up.
-He was designated for assignment on October 2, 2013.
-After being outrighted to Triple-A Columbus on October 7, Rapada elected free agency on October 16.
+He was designated for assignment on October 2.
+After an outright assignment on October 7, Rapada elected free agency on October 16.

 Los Angeles Angels of Anaheim

 Rapada signed a minor league deal with the Los Angeles Angels of Anaheim in December 2013.
-He was released before the end of Spring Training.
+He was released before the end of spring training.

 Seattle Mariners

-Rapada signed a minor league deal with the Seattle Mariners in April 2014, and was assigned to the Triple-A Tacoma Rainiers.
+Rapada signed a minor league deal with the Seattle Mariners in April 2014 and was assigned to the Triple-A Tacoma Rainiers.
 He pitched in 14 games, going 4–1 with a 4.12 ERA before his release on June 16.